-The TEW-812DRU's wireless network is pre-encrypted with wireless security.
-These settings can be found on a sticker placed on the unit and the device label below the unit.
-If you would like to change those settings continue to the next step to launch the wireless security wizard.
+10. For added security, the router is pre-encrypted with its own unique wireless network security key.
+You can find the unique network security key and pre-assigned network name (SSID) on a sticker on the front of the router and on a label on the bottom of the router.
+If you would like to change the wireless settings, continue to the next page to launch the wireless setup wizard.